-Furthermore, during the year ended December 31, 2018, la Caisse renewed its credit facility arranged with a banking syndicate for an amount of CA\$5 billion, i.e., in two tranches of US\$2 billion that are renewable after two and three years, respectively.
+Furthermore, during the year ended December 31, 2019, la Caisse renewed its credit facility arranged with a banking syndicate for a total amount of approximately CA\$5 billion, i.e., in two tranches of US\$2 billion that are renewable annually for terms of two and three years, respectively.
 The credit facility bears interest at a variable rate and is entirely secured, unconditionally and irrevocably, by la Caisse.
-As at December 31, 2018 and 2017, no amount had been drawn on this credit facility.
+As at December 31, 2019 and 2018, no amount had been drawn on this credit facility.

-13. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT